-The National Healthcare Forum, put on by the FRA, Taiwan Medical Association, and co-organized by Taiwan NextGen Foundation, resulted in fruitful policy discussions.
+The National Healthcare Forum was put on by the FRA, Taiwan Medical Association, and Taiwan NextGen Foundation.

-The Forum discussed the role of health care associations, sustainability of the system, and the development of human resources in the field.
-Former VP of Taiwan 陳建仁(Chen Chien-jen) and Current VP 賴清德 (Lai Ching-te William ) were able to attend as well, lending both of their expertise and experience.
+The Forum discussed the role of health care associations, the sustainability of the health care system, and the development of human resources in the field.
+Former VP of Taiwan 陳建仁(Chen Chien-jen) and Current VP 賴清德 (Lai Ching-te William ) also spoke at the event.

 Establishing a Value-Based Alliance Between Taiwan and Germany

 Taiwan NextGen Foundation, organized a video conference with Dr. Marcus Faber, Member of the German Bundestag, to discuss prospects for deepening ties between Taiwan and Germany ahead of the upcoming 2021 German federal election.

 Meeting with Japan-Taiwan Exchange Association

 Taiwan NextGen met with Director Yu Yamada of the Foreign Affairs Office of the Japan-Taiwan Exchange Association and his colleagues about areas that could further Taiwan-Japan exchanges.
 In the future, we hope to deepen multilateral exchanges between the two sides and deepen Japan-Taiwan relations.
 Taiwan NextGen also looks forward to more in-depth dialogues between Japanese delegations and the foundation.

 U.S.-Japan Summit and Cross-Strait Relations Forum